gvwilson/sensibleadventures/nardica/nardica.md

 "Sorry,"
 he gasped.
-Dark red blood spurted from twin punctures where a stray shot had punched through his leg.
+Dark red blood spurted from twin punctures where a stray needle had punched through his thigh.

 The sergeant took his arm and began to drag him forward.
 "No!"